 The third year course further builds on the four basic skills.
 Verb tenses and grammar are studied more intensively.
 Students gain deeper cultural understanding by digital exploration of the Spanish speaking world.
 Authentic reading and listening resources are used to improve proficiency.
 Students are expected to function in the acquired vocabulary as well as express themselves in written form.
-A grade of 65 in Spanish Checkpoint B exam is needed for the Advanced Regents diploma history, current politics, and distinct culture of the Hispanic world is presented through music, art, digital archives, and field trips.
-Students will examine issues that affect el Mundo Hispano and work creatively and collaboratively in the target language to garner solutions to these issues.
-Emphasis is placed on the application of critical thinking skills via speaking and writing.
-The course is offered through Corning Community College and is an online course.
-Unlike other online courses this course is weighted and is calculated into grade point average (GPA).
+Students will have the opportunity to earn college credits from CCC.
+A passing grade (65) in Spanish Checkpoint B exam is needed for the Advanced Regents diploma

-SPANISH IV
+ACE SPANISH IV

 This course is designed for the advanced student of foreign language.
 Students expand their knowledge of language and culture through a combination of texts.
 Students are required to do listening and reading exercises outside of class, as well as oral presentations per semester.
-The
+The history, current politics, and distinct culture of the Hispanic world is presented through music, art, digital archives, and field trips.
+Students will examine issues that affect el Mundo Hispano and work creatively and collaboratively in the target language to garner solutions to these issues.
+Emphasis is placed on the application of critical thinking skills via speaking and writing.
+The course is offered through the ACE program at Corning Community College, and will be offered in-person at ND.